lifting-bits/rellic/README.md

 git clone https://github.com/trailofbits/rellic.git
 ```

 Finally, we build Rellic.
 This script will create another directory, `rellic-build`, in the current working directory.
-All remaining dependencies needed by Rellic will be download and place in the parent directory alongside the repo checkout in `lifting-bits-downloads` (see the script's `-h` option for more details).
+All remaining dependencies needed by Rellic will be downloaded and placed in the parent directory alongside the repo checkout in `lifting-bits-downloads` (see the script's `-h` option for more details).

 ```shell
 cd rellic